What We Don’t Know

 - Ice: We use cold therapy after surgery to reduce swelling and pain.
 It is highly effective and reduces the need for pain medications.
 Yet, all healing tissues require increased blood flow.
 Ice reduces blood flow.
 So, where is the trade-off?
 Should we be cycling heat with cold?
 When is one better than the other?
 This remains unknown.

 - Cortisone: We know that cortisone powerfully shuts down inflammation by inhibiting cell metabolism.
 It shuts down the cells’ ability to recruit new cells to the site of inflammation and tissue repair.
 Cortisone causes long-term damage to cartilage, weakens tendons, and inhibits healing.
 Yet, it remains the number one injection ordered by physicians for painful joints.
-This is changing, however, with the introduction of stem cells.
+This is changing, however, with the introduction of stem-cell-derived growth factors.

-- Stem cells: Stem cells are potent growth factor production engines.
+- Stem-Cell-Derived Growth Factors: Stem cells produce progenitor cells which are potent growth factor production engines.
 Unlike cortisone, they appear to do no harm.
 The factors they release are anti-inflammatory, antimicrobial, anabolic, and “professorial” in that they teach other cells what to do at the site of an injury.
 There are various types of stem cells in the body, some more specialized than others.
 Each injury profile is unique.
 A newly torn knee joint ACL is very different from a joint with chronic arthritis.
-Today, we inject generic stem cells and combinations of growth factors into joints without knowing which combinations are ideal for which tissues.
+Today, we inject a generic combination of growth factors and lubricants into joints without knowing which combinations are ideal for which tissues.
 Clearly, we can get more targeted in our therapies.

 - Calcium, Vitamin D, and Bone: For decades, we have recommended that our patients use calcium and Vitamin D supplements to prevent hip fractures (everyone becomes more osteoporotic as they age, women faster than men).
 Yet, a review of randomized clinical trials involving 51,000 patients 50 years and older showed no significant association of calcium and/or Vitamin D treatment compared to placebo—regardless of dose, gender, fracture history, dietary calcium intake, or baseline Vitamin D concentration.

-So, if some of these time-tested therapies—with megabillion dollars invested— are rife with uncertainty (and even possible harm), what are we to do?
+So, if some of these time-tested therapies—with billions of dollars invested— are rife with uncertainty (and even possible harm), what are we to do?

 I believe every patient should have an “app” placed on his or her cell phone that enters them into a study for any therapy they are being administered or for any implant placed into their bodies.
 The app would ask the patient to enter data on the therapy’s effectiveness on a regular basis.
 By adding their patients’ information into outcomes trials, every doctor can now be a researcher—and the number of clinical trials and patient outcomes could number in the tens of millions, rather than just a few thousand.
 Though this platform does not yet exist, we’re working on it.